What does the prosecution need to prove in a case of Assault Occasioning Actual Bodily Harm?

 The attitude of the offender towards their criminal conduct is a very important consideration for the sentencing court to take into account.
 This includes the offender’s willingness to accept their wrongdoing, expressions of remorse and contrition and insight into their offending behaviour.

 The court must consider an offender’s criminal record.
 First time offenders or offenders with minimal criminal history will generally receive some leniency from the court.
 The presence of a criminal record, however, does not mean that the offence is aggravated, it simply means that the accused will not be able to rely on his or her record as a mitigating factor.

 Good character can be demonstrated by community involvement, and general compliance with the law.
 Good character can also be evidenced by character referees.

 Young offenders are generally given some leniency due to their immaturity and the fact that they may not be fully aware of the consequences of their actions.

 Mental illness must be considered on sentence, particularly where there is evidence that the mental illness contributed to the carrying out of the offence.
 In some circumstances it may also be appropriate for the offender to be diverted away from the criminal justice system under a Section 32 application.

-The fact that an offender has available to them a support network through family and friends is a relevant factor that a sentencing court can take into account on sentence.
+Whether an offender has a support network available to them through family and friends is a relevant factor that a sentencing court can take into account on sentence.
 It is particularly important when the court considers the accused person’s prospects of rehabilitation and the likelihood of them re-offending.